osmancitci/NodeMCU-V3_MAX7219_Clock_And_Weather_Net_Turkish-Support/README.md

 #### NodeMCU V3 MAX7219 Clock And Weather Net (Turkish Support)
-After you install the necessary library files, you can use them without any problems.
+After you install the necessary library files, you can use them without any problems..

 - 🔭 ESP8266WiFi.h
 - 🔭 ArduinoJson.h